 Comprehensive insurance covers car theft

 You need comprehensive car insurance to file a replacement claim if your vehicle is stolen.
-Comprehensive insurance also covers damage due to flooding, fire, hail, wind, vandalism, animal strikes, and theft.
+Comprehensive insurance also covers damage due to flooding, fire, hail, wind, vandalism and animal strikes.
 If your car is stolen and you file an auto insurance claim, you’ll get your car’s actual cash value, minus your deductible.

 “The average cost to add comprehensive coverage to your auto policy won’t break the bank – it typically runs less than $300.
-About 80% of American drivers carry comprehensive coverage, which is mandatory if you have an auto loan or lease,” Friedlander says.
+About 80% of American drivers carry comprehensive coverage, which is mandatory if you have an auto loan or lease,” says Mark Friedlander, director of corporate communications for the Insurance Information Institute in St. Johns, Florida.

 But you can reduce your chances of theft and get a discount on your car insurance by using anti-theft devices.
 Car insurance doesn’t cover personal items in your car.
 Instead, you would file a claim through your homeowners or renters policy if personal items are stolen.